-Traditional component models such as Enterprise Java Beans (EJB) and the CORBA Component Model (CCM) [5] are not suited for Grid computing because the enterprise services overhead.
-Thus, other component models oriented towards the Grid have appeared, such as the Common Component Architecture (CCA) [6], the work of Rana et al. [7] and Furmento et al. [8].
-However, these works do not offer a complete component model, neither packaging nor deployment models, making it difficult to manage applications and services in the Grid environment.
+Traditional component models such as Enterprise Java Beans (EJB) and the CORBA Component Model (CCM) [10] are not suited for Grid computing because the enterprise services overhead.
+Thus, other component models oriented towards the Grid have appeared, such as the Common Component Architecture (CCA) [1], the work of Rana et al. [7] and Furmento et al. [4].
+However, these works do not offer a complete component model, and do not specify packaging or deployment models.

-In this article we present the CORBA Lightweight Components (CORBA- \mathcal{LC}) distributed component model and study the design and implementation strategies for its component container.
+In this abstract we present the CORBA Lightweight Components (CORBA- \mathcal{LC}) distributed component model and study the design and implementation strategies for its component container.